Quick Answer

 If you had an eligible expense on March 10, 2026, you still have until April 30 to file the claim.
 But you cannot incur a new expense on March 20 and charge it to 2025 funds — the grace period has closed.

-What Claims Can You Still File?
+What Claims Can I Still File Before April 30?

 You can file claims for any eligible medical expense that was incurred between January 1, 2025 and March 15, 2026.
 "Incurred" means the date you received the service or purchased the item — not the date you were billed or paid.